Home » Bitcoin Trading Guide

 Selling the pump

-All the while we have been discussing buying the dip, so what happens after buying?
-If you are a short-term trader, you have to take profits (sell the pump as it is popularly known).
+So far we have discussed buying the dip but what happens after buying?
+If you are a short-term trader, you have to take profits, or sell the pump as it is popularly known.
 Just like buying the dip, there are also parameters or conditions a trader can use to take profit at an ideal spot price.
 With the help of indicators, a trader can identify a potential pause or reversal in the market and close their trade.

 So what indicators can you use?